ekonda/kutana/docs/index.rst

 different backends (like vk.com, telegram.org etc.) through different managers.

+Refer to `example<https://github.com/ekonda/kutana/tree/master/example>`_ for the showcase of the engine abilities.

 Workflow
 --------
-Managers is responsible for receiving and sending data.
+Managers are responsible for receiving and sending data.
 While data is prepared (turned into :class:`.Message` for example) and sent (answer to user's message for example) by managers, actual :class:`.Message` or raw updates from services is processed callbacks.
-They be registered in :class:`.Kutana`.
+They registered in :class:`.Kutana`.
 These callbacks receive updates (:class:`.Message` or raw updates from services).

 Callbacks process updates one by one while callbacks return anything but `"DONE"`.
-If callback returns `"DONE"`, update is considered processed and is dropped.
+If callback returns `"DONE"`, the update is considered processed and is dropped.

-Callbacks has priorities.
+Callbacks have priorities.
 It's just a number, but to not get lost in priorities it is highly recommended to use default priority - 0.

-Application can contain Plugins.
-Plugins contains logically grouped callbacks with arbitrary data like plugins's name, description etc.
+The application can contain Plugins.
+Plugins contain logically grouped callbacks with arbitrary data like plugin's name, description, etc.
-Plugins register their callbacks in executor, and executor register callbacks in kutana.
-Plugins' callbacks can return None (implicitly or explicitly) or `"DONE"` to mark update as processed.
+Plugins register their callbacks in the executor, and executor register callbacks in kutana.
+Plugins' callbacks can return None (implicitly or explicitly) or `"DONE"` to mark an update as processed.

-Priority of plugins' callbacks works only in that plugin.
-If your want to make plugin that does something before (or after) other plugins - you should split your plugin into two parts: one with high priority, other with normal (0).
+The priority of plugins' callbacks works only in that plugin.
+If you want to make a plugin that does something before (or after) other plugins - you should split your plugin into two parts: one with high priority, other with normal (0).

+`kutana.load_plugins` recursively check all python modules files from the specified directory.
+When it finds a global variable `plugin`, it will be added to the loaded plugins' list.
+When it finds a global variable `plugins`, every plugin inside of it will be added to the loaded plugins' list.

 Environments
 ------------
-Environments is objects with information and methods for interacting with data and user.
+Environments are objects with information and methods for interacting with data and user.
 It has methods for replying, performing requests to API, stores message that will be passed to next callback e.t.c.